 - Start calling those friends you haven't seen to say goodbye and make plans to stay in touch

-- By now you should know if your pack is too heavy or your suitcase or bag too full; it's time to rationalize
+- By now you should know if your pack is too heavy or your suitcase or bag too full; it's time to rationalize and cut back

 - Get your stuff into storage; either live minimally until you leave or move in with a friend or relative for the remaining two weeks

 - Talk to family members about how often you'll check in, give them your tentative itinerary, and agree at which point they should start to worry (they'll worry well before then of course)

 - Start taking your malaria medication if you need it